The Thing

 Horror film

-is a science fiction directed by Matthijs van Heijningen Jr., written by Eric Heisserer, and starring Mary Elizabeth Winstead and Joel Edgerton in the lead roles.
+is a science film directed by Matthijs van Heijningen Jr., written by Eric Heisserer, and starring Mary Elizabeth Winstead and Joel Edgerton in the lead roles.
 It is a to the 1982 film of the same name.
 Matthijs's film will take place right before the first film, following the exploits of the Norwegian and American scientists who originally discovered the alien.

 Taking place three days before the events of The Thing by John Carpenter Paleontologist Kate Lloyd (Mary Elizabeth Winstead) and her two assistants Davida Morris (Davetta Sherwood) and Adam Goodman (Eric Christian Olsen) join a Norwegian scientific team that has stumbled across a crashed extraterrestrial spaceship buried in the ice of Antarctica.